 Media Studies Research

 The department of Media Studies has an extensive research profile which encompasses historical as well as contemporary media industries, technologies and audiences, and a wide range of media formats.
-Recent and ongoing research projects and publications range from the earlier histories of popular culture, print, film and broadcast media to the study of contemporary digital platforms and digital art practices.
-Published work by members of the department includes material on early cinema and media history in print, radio and television as well as social media and the platform economy, and the significance of media to such questions as freedom of speech, racism and anti-racism, anti-gender politics, queer identities and disability rights.
+Recent and ongoing research projects and publications range from the earlier histories of popular culture, print, film and broadcast media to the study of contemporary platform economies and digital media arts.
+Published work by members of the department includes material on early cinema and media history in print, radio and television, as well as the platform economy and the significance of media to such questions as freedom of speech, racism and anti-racism, anti-gender politics, queer identities, digital sex work and disability rights.

-The department has a strong research emphasis on intersectionality in media analysis.
+The department also has a strong research emphasis on intersectionality in media analysis.
 This includes past and present work which examines media texts and industries through the intersections of gender, sexuality, race, religion and class.
-Media and digital art practice is also an area in which several members of the department are both scholars and practitioners.
-This practice-based research includes performance studies, digital art practice and digital poetry to scholarship on digital hermeneutics and cultural production.
+Media arts, technologies and digital art practice is also an area in which several members of the department are both scholars and practitioners.
+This practice and research includes performance studies, digital art practice and digital poetry, as well as scholarship on digital hermeneutics, cultural production and digital art installations.

 Our internationally recognised researchers publish extensively in both academic and popular contexts – see our People page for individual research profiles.
 In addition to this, we have strong connections with the Irish media industry, the MU Social Sciences Institute and the MU Arts and Humanities Institute, as well as the global academic community.